Shawn-Guo-CN/ChinaTripInfo/docs/source/_static/1_1_visa_policy/policies/unilateral_30_2026_05::regional_30::transit_10.md

 #### ⏳ Time-limited

 - Your passport should be valid for at least the duration of intended stay.
-- This unilateral visa-free policy will remain in effect for you **until May 31, 2026**.
+- The current unilateral visa-free policy will remain in effect for you until **May 31, 2026** (likely to be extended).

 #### 🏝️ Hainan